nishant-basu-tamu3/game-strategy-simulator/README.md

-First run backend :
+First run backend in a seperate terminal:

 cd backend
 npm run dev

-Then frontend
+Then frontend in another terminal :

 npm run serve